AleksaZatezalo/Impersonator-Shell/README.md

 # Impersonator Shell

-The Impersonator Shell aims to be a viable combination of two widely used hacker tools, netcat and the juicy potato exploit with additional EDR evasion capabilities.
-The binary is named after the Windows privilege that Juicy Potato exploit uses to get administrative access, the SeImpersonate Privilege.
+The Impersonator Shell aims to be a viable combination of two widely used hacker tools, netcat and the print spoofer exploit with additional EDR evasion capabilities.
+The binary is named after the Windows privilege that print spoofer exploit uses to get administrative access, the SeImpersonate Privilege.
 It aims to provide security engineers with a administrative shell when running within the context of of a user who has the SeImpersonate Privelege enabled.

 ## Contribution Guidelines